 Each local chapter may submit one (1) entry.
 Entries may be created by an individual member or by a team of two (2) or three (3) members from FBLA members in Grades 9 through 12.
 Each competitor must pay the SLC registration fee and attend the State Leadership Conference.

 Entries will be judged by a panel of judges according to the rating sheet.
 All decisions of the judges are final.

 Who Goes to Nationals?

-The first-, second-, and third-place winners of this event will be entered in the Digital Video Production event at the National Leadership Conference, providing they have not entered this event at a previous National Leadership Conference.
-In the event of a team entry, no more than one (1) member may have competed in this event at a previous National Leadership Conference, or have competed more than two (2) years at the national level in this event.
+The first-, second-, and third-place winners of this event will be entered in the Digital Video Production event at the National Leadership Conference, provided they have not placed in the top 10 for this event at a previous National Leadership Conference.